hufilter/hufilter/README.md

 - [Redirects compatibility table](https://github.com/AdguardTeam/Scriptlets/blob/master/wiki/compatibility-table.md#-redirects-compatibility-table)
 - [CSS selectors (MDN)](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)

+## Contributing

+If you would like to contribute to the hufilter project, please read the [CONTRIBUTING.md](https://github.com/hufilter/hufilter-dev/blob/master/CONTRIBUTING.md) carefully.
+Thank you for your interest and support!

 ## Build process

 The build process is executed automatically if a push event is triggered in this repository.